 You probably know I have already turned ‘minimalist’, but for quite a while now, I have been researching another kind of downsizing.
 It’s the kind that comes on two or four wheels.
 Yes, I am talking about my little rolling trailer.
 At just 160 SF of living space, not to mention about 900 square feet less than my old house, my RV is STILL too large for my little 5’4 frame and my two dogs, who combined, weigh under 10 lbs.

 I have gotten rid of much of the clutter I originally started out with.
 This in turn has shown me how much extra space my RV has now, which is mostly wasted.
 I have to maintain the extra space, I have to tow the extra space (more gas), maneuver the extra space, and the length sometimes keeps me from being able to get into certain remote or uneven boondocking places.
-This all adds up to the logic of downsizing my entire setup.
+This all adds up to the idea of possibly downsizing my entire setup.

 I cannot imagine what it must be like to drive or pull a big class a or a fifth wheel.
 I like the ease of driving into unfamiliar territory and being able to get around town just as easily as I could if I weren’t pulling anything at all.
 (Which I can only do half the time in my 24’/truck combo.)